General Post-operative Instructions

 Who gets it?

-Even after following the home care instructions, dry socket can develop.
+Even after following the home-care instructions, a dry socket can develop.
 The causes of this condition are not completely known.
 Increased frequency is associated with:

 - Use of tobacco products